codewerft/lurker/README.md

 # lurker

-Lurker recursively watches for changes in a directory and executes a user-defined command in return.
+Lurker is a simple bash script that recursively monitors a directory for changes and executes a user-defined command in return.

+Lurker uses the excellent [fswatch](https://github.com/emcrisostomo/fswatch) tool for monitoring changes in a directory.